How to open an IRA in 5 steps

 2Choose a traditional or Roth IRA

 Roth IRAs are funded with after-tax dollars.
-While they don't provide immediate tax benefits, you'll enjoy tax-exempt growth over the years and can take tax-free withdrawals in retirement, which may save you money down the line.
+While they don't provide immediate tax benefits, you'll get tax-exempt growth over the years and can take tax-free withdrawals in retirement, which may save you money down the line.

 3Open your IRA